 Opening up these opportunities for many more refugees will allow them to travel to new host countries in a safe, organized way.

-Ignoring the biggest humanitarian crisis of our time will solve nothing and cause immense human suffering.
 By agreeing to share responsibility for protecting refugees, governments can show true leadership, invest in people’s lives and futures and bring out the very best in us all.

 The refugee crisis in numbers

 number of refugees worldwide by the end of 2015